Last updated Mar. 5, 2023 by Peter Jakes

 Based on historical data provided by these companies, you’ll know exactly what price range each company’s stock trades within, so there will never be any surprises during simulation sessions.

-The Investopedia Stock Simulator offers several features to help beginners learn how investment works and experienced investors fine-tune their skills:
+The Investopedia Stock Simulator offers several features to help beginners learn how an investment works and experiences investors fine-tune their skills: